 The Council is elected annually by the members of Galway Chamber.
 The Council meets monthly and it's function is to provide leadership and strategic direction for the Chamber.

-JP Gilmartin, Chamber President
+Eveanna Ryan, Chamber President

-Aengus Burns, Deputy President
+Cait Noone, Deputy President

-Dermot Nolan, Treasurer
+Dermot Nolan, Vice President

 Dermot Nolan is the Group Finance Director for the Headspace Group.
 Previous to this, he worked with EY and Mazars in various roles up to partner level both in Ireland and internationally.
 He is a graduate of both NUI Galway and UCD, and is a Chartered Accountant.